LambdaTest/documentation/docs/tas-getting-started-creating-an-account.md

 1. **TAS Cloud** - You can get started right away on our cloud.
 No technical setup or installation required. **(Recommended)**
 > ❤️ **TAS Cloud** is free for Open source & educational projects.
 Including hosting and smart features.

-2. **TAS - Self Hosted** - You need to setup TAS on your own wokrstation or cloud.
+2. **TAS - Self Hosted** - You need to setup TAS on your own workstation or cloud.
 Basic installation & configuration required.

 > **NOTE**:  If any team member from your organisation has already signed up on TAS and selected a TAS mode, you will not be asked to select it again.
 The selected mode would be linked to your organisation and **can not be modified or reverted** later.